School Science Lessons

 This disrupts aquifer flow, affecting flora and fauna.

-4. In production, most bottled water is packaged in PET (polyethylene terephthalate) plastic bottles, which are derived from crude oil.
+4. In production, most bottled water is packaged in PET (polyethylene terephthalate) plastic bottles, from crude oil.

 It can take up to 3L of water to produce 1L of water.